monicahq/monica/docs/installation/generic.md

 activity types.
 1. `php artisan db:seed --class CountriesSeederTable` to populate the countries table.
-1. In order for the reminders to be sent (reminders are created inside the application and associated to contacts), you need to setup a cron that runs every minute with the following command `php artisan schedule:run`.
+1. Finally, Monica requires some background processes to continuously run.
+The list of things Monica does in the background is described [here](https://github.com/monicahq/monica/blob/master/app/Console/Kernel.php#L33).
+To do this, setup a cron that runs every minute and triggers the following command `php artisan schedule:run`.

 **Optional**: Setup the queues with Redis, Beanstalk or Amazon SQS